22 Best Places To Visit Outside London For Day Trips

 But, boat tours in Cambridge are not on just any boat but on a Punt – a long, flat-bottomed boat propelled with a long pole.
 You get some amazing views while going down the river!

-Top Tip: The best view of the stunning Gothic university buildings is from the tower of Great St. Mary’s church.
+Top Tip: You will get the best view of the stunning Gothic university buildings from the tower of Great St. Mary’s church.

-Getting to Cambridge is quick and convenient, with a journey time of just over one hour.
-Trains depart from London’s Kings Cross Station or Liverpool Street regularly throughout the day.
+Getting to Cambridge takes just over one hour, with trains departing from London’s Kings Cross Station or Liverpool Street regularly throughout the day.
 Compare train prices and availability on Trainline and Omio.

 7. Leeds Castle, Kent